In this unit, students act as reading detectives to discover the elements of a mystery.

 - Preview and print an online "Solve-It" mini-mystery referenced in Day 2 of the lesson.

-- Make copies of the Ingredients for a Mystery Checklist, the Detective's Case Report, the Suspect List, and the Detective's Dictionary Handout.
+- Make copies of the Ingredients for a Mystery Checklist printable, Reading Detective Case Report Worksheet printable, Reading Detective Suspect List Worksheet printable, and The Detective's Dictionary Vocabulary List printable.

-- Optional: Copy the Mystery Memory Game on card stock and make enough copies for every two students in your class (see Step 4 on Day 1).
+- Optional: Copy the Detective Words Mystery Memory Game printable on card stock.
+Make enough copies for every two students in your class.
+Cut out the cards and store them in matching sets.
+I laminate the cards for future use.

 - Optional: Create a mystery-themed bulletin board in your classroom to display the definitions of important mystery words and copies of important handouts.